kislerdm/strech-exercises/exercise_02/README.md

 6. _Execute_ by traversing the plan tree and extracting required sets of rows recursively.
 Every time a plan's node is called, a row is delivered.
 The executor interacts with the storage system when scanning relations, performs query operation and returns the derived rows.
-7. The execution results are serialised and sent back to the client.
+7. The execution results are serialized and sent back to the client.
 Note that the results can reside in a caching layer in case of async execution.
 The query execution status is being updated in such case, thus the client would be able to make a call to retrieve the results using the query execution ID.